 In addition to application scoring, eligible entities are assessed by CDBG staff members for Risk Analysis.
 The applicant review is based on general grant administration capacity, project readiness, and the ability to implement and maintain the proposed project.
-Refer to state Risk Assessment tool attached.

 Other Considerations: